elastic/rally/docs/track.rst

 This is an administrative operation.
 Metrics are not reported by default.
 If reporting is forced by setting ``include-in-reporting`` to ``true``, then throughput is reported as the number of completed force-merge operations per second.

+Meta-data
+"""""""""

+This operation returns no meta-data.

 index-stats
 ~~~~~~~~~~~

 With the operation type ``index-stats`` you can call the `indices stats API <http://www.elastic.co/guide/en/elasticsearch/reference/current/indices-stats.html>`_.

-It supports the following properties:
+Properties
+""""""""""

 * ``index`` (optional, defaults to `_all`): An `index pattern <https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-index.html>`_ that defines which indices should be targeted by this operation.
 * ``condition`` (optional, defaults to no condition): A structured object with the properties ``path`` and ``expected-value``.
 If the actual value returned by indices stats API is equal to the expected value at the provided path, this operation will return successfully.
 See below for an example how this can be used.